0TheSpy/DX9_FPS_Limiter/README.md

 When the target process is closed, the injector resumes its awaiting

 When closing injector, the hooks inside the process are removed

+Does not conflict with OBS and other recording programs